The Complete Guide to Offline Audience Segmentation

 Foot traffic data also makes it possible to identify a chain or venue’s captured and potential markets, allowing analysts to see which audience segments are over- or under-represented within its visitor base.

-A chain or venue’s potential market refers generally to the people that reside in its trade area.
-This metric is derived by determining the business’ True Trade Area – i.e. the geographical region from which it actually draws its customers – and then weighting each census block group (CBG) in the trade area according to the size of its population.
-A business’ captured market, on the other hand, represents the population that actually visits the business in practice.
+A chain or venue’s potential market refers generally to its overall trade area.
+This metric is derived by determining the business’ True Trade Area – i.e. the census block groups (CBGs) from which it actually draws its customers – and then weighting each CBG according to the size of its population.
+A business’ captured market, on the other hand, reflects the population that actually visits the business in practice.
 Captured market is obtained by weighting each CBG according to its share of visits to the chain or venue in question.

 Comparing a business’ potential and captured markets can reveal the extent to which it is succeeding at attracting different groups of customers.
 It can also uncover hidden opportunities for new markets waiting to be capitalized on.